sumankumarsubudhi/Profanity-Checker/README.md

 # Profanity-Checker
-It check whether a string contains any curse word or not
+It check whether a string contains any curse word or not.